BenYeung4/Ben_Portfolio/README.md

 ## Description

 ```
-Just my basic REACT profile, please have a look!
+Just my basic responsive REACT profile, please have a look!

 Will add more in the upcoming future